ircv3/ircv3-specifications/extensions/batch/chathistory.md

 the original message.
 The `CHEVENT` message SHOULD include any tags which were on the original message that's being replayed.

+If a client is not able to handle an incoming `CHEVENT` (for example, they don't know how to handle the given `<orig-verb>`, or there's otherwise some issue parsing it), the client MUST silently drop the message and continue.

 The server MAY replay any message to a client using this method, if that client has negotiated the `event-playback` capability.
 If the client has not negotiated this capability and the server wishes to replay a given event, the server MAY